microsoftgraph/microsoft-graph-comms-samples/Samples/PublicSamples/RecordingBot/docs/tutorials/deploy/5-helm.md

 Now we can deploy the recording bot sample.

-First we have to load the dependencies of the chart that deploys the sample:
+First we have to load the dependencies of the [Helm Chart](https://helm.sh/docs/topics/charts/) that deploys the sample:

 ```powershell
 helm dependency update .\deploy\teams-recording-bot\